hvasbath/beat/docs/installation.rst

 To calculate the Greens Functions we rely on modeling codes written by `Rongjiang Wang <http://www.gfz-potsdam.de/en/section/physics-of-earthquakes-and-volcanoes/staff/profil/rongjiang-wang/>`__.
-If you plan to use the GreensFunction calculation framework these codes are required and need to be compiled manually.
+If you plan to use the GreensFunction calculation framework, these codes are required and need to be compiled manually.
-The original codes packeged for windows can be found `here <http://www.gfz-potsdam.de/en/section/physics-of-earthquakes-and-volcanoes/data-products-services/downloads-software/>`__.
+The original codes are packaged for windows and can be found `here <http://www.gfz-potsdam.de/en/section/physics-of-earthquakes-and-volcanoes/data-products-services/downloads-software/>`__.

 For Unix systems the codes had to be repackaged.